-If the proposed Project does not proceed, it is anticipated that the current agricultural land use status quo will continue across most of the study area into the future.
-The tracts of grassland and wetland habitat in the study area will continue to be used for livestock (cattle) production and game farming, and the croplands will continue to be actively cultivated to produce maize and other crop types.
+If the proposed Project does not proceed, it is anticipated that the current agricultural land use status quo will continue across most of the AOI and Project site into the future.
+The tracts of grassland and wetland habitat will continue to be used for livestock (cattle) production and game farming, and the croplands will continue to be actively cultivated to produce maize and other crop types.

-Certain portions of the study area are subject to heavy grazing and trampling by cattle, and it is possible that overtime, the condition of grassland and wetland habitat with respects to flora species diversity and ability to carry livestock (productivity) may deteriorate due to the effects of long-term overgrazing.
+Certain portions of the AOI are subject to heavy grazing and trampling by cattle, and it is possible that overtime, the condition of grassland and wetland habitat with respects to flora species diversity and ability to carry livestock (productivity) may deteriorate due to the effects of long-term overgrazing.

 This may compromise the agricultural profitability of on-site farming operations.
 With respects to biodiversity, overgrazing is likely to drive the homogenisation of habitats and fauna diversity, including the persistence of SCC.